 You can imagine her relief when we rolled out the alert functionality for detecting big changes and issues in websites!
 Now when she wants to keep an eye out for smaller changes and issues, she goes to Tracked Changes every morning to keep her website healthy.

 Four websites are running in a multi-language setup.
 Friday afternoon.
 5 PM.
-And one of the developers launches an update to add some 301-redirects and cracks a beer to celebrate the weekend.
+And one of the developers launches an update to add some (opens in a new tab) and cracks a beer to celebrate the weekend.
 But instead of things going as planned, the redirect change accidentally triggers websites two, three, and four to redirect to website one.